st3w/neo/README.md

 ## Acknowledgments

-- Chris Allegretta, the original author of cmatrix, and Abishek V Ashok, its current maintainer. cmatrix was a source of inspiration for **neo**.
+- Chris Allegretta, the original author of CMatrix, and Abishek V Ashok, its current maintainer.
+CMatrix was a source of inspiration for **neo**.
 - Thomas E. Dickey, because **neo** would have been a PITA to write without ncursesw
 - Everyone involved in the production of "The Matrix" and the rest of the franchise